Pin Groups in General Relativity: Abstract

 \section{Abstract}

-Out of the eight possible Pin groups that can be used to describe the transformation behaviour of fermions under parity and time reversal, we show that only \emph{two} are compatible with general relativity.
+There are eight possible Pin groups that can be used to describe the transformation behaviour of fermions under parity and time reversal.
+We show that only \emph{two} of these are compatible with general relativity, in the sense that the configuration space of fermions coupled to gravity transforms appropriately under the space-time diffeomorphism group.